secondarctic/secondarctic/README.md

 - 🌱 I’m currently learning **Next.js and Python**

+- 👨‍💻 There are a few live demos of my projects available at [secondarctic.com](https://secondarctic.com/dev)

 - 💻 Some of my application testing and other sandboxes can be seen on my [Codepen](https://codepen.io/secondarctic)

+- 📸 If you're interested in seeing a few of my photographs you can do that here: [secondarctic.com](https://secondarctic.com/photo)

 - 📫 How to reach me: **second-arctic@outlook.com**